Getting started with Videoconferencing

 - What equipment is needed and how should a classroom be organized.

 - Videoconferencing and eSafety.

 - Activities for getting started in your school.

 - Opportunities that videoconferencing offers for professional support and development.

-- Using the JA.net videoconferencing services v-scene.
+- Using the educational videoconferencing services v-scene.

 This workshop will give attendees the knowledge to be able to work with other schools both locally and internationally through VC and also to be able to take part in YorkshireVC and national VC events such as Wes Magee.

 Suitable for all key stages and cross curricular.

 On completion of the session you may like to have a go in one of our advertised sessions or a MY First VC with YorkshireVC.

 After the workshop delegates will have the opportunity to stay on line for a Q&A /help